-RICHARD BUTCHER Independent chair
+RICHARD BUTCHER Zedra Governance Ltd (formerly PTL), Independent chair

-Richard is Managing Director of PTL a market leading and award winning professional independent pension trustee company.
+Richard is Managing Director of Zedra Governance Ltd (ZGL) a market leading and award winning professional independent pension trustee company.
 Richard has been involved in pension scheme governance since 1985.
 He is a Fellow of the Pensions Management Institute (PMI).
-Richard is Chair of the Pension and Lifetime Savings Association (PLSA), the industry association for pension schemes.
+Richard is the immediate past Chair of the Pension and Lifetime Savings Association (PLSA), the industry association for pension schemes.
 He has sat on various working groups and committees for the industry, the regulators, the Bank of England and others in relation to, amongst other things, the disclosure of investment costs and charges, Productive Finance, policy development and ESG investment matters.
 He has also sat on the Council of the PMI, the PLSA DC Council (which he chaired for two years), the Pension Regulators DC Practitioners Panel and the Department of Work and Pensions Trustee Panel.
 He is a regular contributor to the trade press and has won several awards and accolades.